ankaan/pstorytime/README.markdown

 pstorytime
 ----------

-pstorytime is a console audiobook player written in python.
-It uses [python-mplayer](http://code.google.com/p/python-mplayer/) to communicate with [mplayer](http://www.mplayerhq.hu) that is used as backend.
+pstorytime is a audiobook API/console player written in python based on gstreamer.

 Installation
 ------------